 Laramie Peak Endurance Challenge

-The event partners with the Warrior Trail Foundation, an organization that utilizes trail running and fast-packing as recreational therapy for veterans and their families.
+The event partners with the Warrior Trail Foundation to support veteran-focused trail running programs.
 Visit the organization's website for the most recent information.